-The goal of the Bridge to the Future is to increase the number of graduates in STEM disciplines and decrease the time to degree completion for program participants.
+The goal of the BRIDGE TO THE FUTURE is to increase the number of graduates in STEM disciplines and decrease the time to degree completion for program participants.
 The program is organized by a fall and spring active Living Learning Community.
 The Learning Community connects the undergraduate curriculum to co-curricular active learning experiences through the maker space in the H.T.
 Sampson Library referred to as Engage.
-It additionally connects undergraduate student research, mentorships and career preparation.
+It additionally connects undergraduate student research, mentorship and career preparation.
 The Learning Community combines the theoretical knowledge of the classroom with real world development of technology structured student research and mentorship.

-Funds were obtained through Institutional Aid Title III program to identify 130 students to participate in a 10 week summer bridge program each year for five years.
+Funds were obtained through Institutional Aid Title III program to identify 130 students to participate in a 10 week BRIDGE TO THE FUTURE program each year for five years.
 Students are selected from the Colleges of Science, Engineering and Technology.
 In addition to academic bridging course work in college algebra, chemistry, trigonometry and biology, students will participate in cultural enrichment and academic support activities during the first and second summer sessions.
 Students will participate in a structured computer-assisted tutorial monitored by an assistant laboratory coordinator, instructors, and graduate student assistants.